BHoM/documentation/docs/BHoM_Adapter/index.md

 The **Adapter Actions** are the way to communicate with an external software via an Adapter.

 Adapter Actions are BHoM components that you connect to a specific Adapter (e.g. Robot Adapter).
-Like any other BHoM component, are always look the same no matter what User Interface program you are using (Grasshopper, Excel, Dynamo...).
-In Grasshopper, there will be a component representing each action; in Dynamo, a node for each of them; in Excel, a _formula_ will let you use them.
+Like any other BHoM component, are always look the same no matter what User Interface program you are using (Grasshopper, Excel, ...).
+In Grasshopper, there will be a component representing each action; in Excel, a _formula_ will let you use them.
 You can find the Adapter Actions in the *Adapter* subcategory:

 !!! example "Adapter Actions"